fstamour/breeze/README.md

 - Force the user to use a set of conventions
   - If there are conventions used by breeze it is only for convenience and they should be customizable.
-  - e.g. Currently, some refactoring utilies only work when the user use `cl:defpackage` (as opposed to `uiop:defpackage`) and there's one `defpackage` per file, but it doesn't have to be that way.
+  - e.g. Currently, some refactoring utilities only work when the user use `cl:defpackage` (as opposed to `uiop:defpackage`) and there's one `defpackage` per file, but it doesn't have to be that way.